An Angry Sky

 staring up at an angry sky.

-'Twas a miracle I survived
+'Twas a miracle I survived,

-that storm; it gave me quite a fright.
+that tornado gave me a fright.

 I got trapped under some rubble,